Wensber/TextTheSpire/README.md

 I have not been able to check every single relic, card, and potential interactions between them that could cause bugs that are game breaking or simply messes up the display.
 The second reason is that I have only tested this mod on my personal computer and with only the screen reader NVDA.
 I can't call this done until I confirm TextTheSpire works for other people too.
+If you decide to use this mod and run into issues, let me know at texttherspire@gmail.com.

 Limitations:

 TextTheSpire is currently not capable of accessing menus or screens not reached automatically by playing the game.
 This includes save slots, statistics, achievements, compendium, run history, settings, patch notes, custom game, daily climb, etc.
 After TextTheSpire is tested to satisfaction I will work on accessing the daily climb.
+I also removed the event Goblin Match Game.

 Requirements: